Transferwise Multi-currency Account

 TransferWise isn’t technically a bank, so accessing your money is a bit different.
-Options for managing your money include:
+Options for managing your money from your multi-currency account include:

 - Add money through TransferWise.
 Go to the Balances page and click Add currency.
 Indicate how much you’d like to add, select a payment method and input money accordingly.

-- International wire.TransferWise accepts international wires/SWIFTS from the following countries:
+- International wire.TransferWise accepts international wires/SWIFT transfers from the following countries:

 - ATMs worldwide.
-Though you can withdraw up to $250 for free, you’ll still be responsible for paying any ATM fees.
+Though you can withdraw up to $100 twice a month for free, you’re responsible for paying any ATM fees charged by the owner.

-The borderless account is TransferWise’s main personal spending option.
-However, it does offer TransferWise for Business, which allows you to send and receive invoices and manage payments across multiple currencies.
+TransferWise also has a business account that allows you to send and receive invoices and manage payments across multiple currencies.
+TransferWise offers platforms for:

 We analyze top checking accounts and rate them one to five stars based on factors that are most important to you.
 These factors include: monthly fees, the ease at which monthly fees can be waived, the breadth of ATM access, ATM and overdraft fees, and customer service.